 And, to get answers to these questions, we started to design Spark 2.0.
 We looked for inspiration from many products, from Google Docs, to Facebook, to Dropbox.
 We iterated our designs and underling assumptions for more than a year and now, we are ready to bring what we've learned together into a real product.

-With Spark 2.0, we want to close the gap between external and internal communications within a company.
-Email should be an easy, delightful, social experience that we all enjoy in cutting-edge products and you should too and now you can get them at socialproof.
-That’s our goal with Spark.
+With Spark 2.0, we want to close the gap between external and internal communications within a company .
+Email should be an easy, delightful, social experience that we all enjoy in cutting-edge products.
+That's our goal with Spark.

 As long as we are successful on our mission to change the way organizations and teams e-mail, Spark will be free to use for individuals, with paid-for options for teams and companies.